veercg/ng-project/README.md

-# Angular Boilerplate built for smaller Apps
+# ng-Project : Angular boilerplate to start a new project.